 - directing our aid only to Christians, although its benefits may not be exclusive to them ("As we have opportunity, let us do good to all people, especially to those who belong to the family of believers."
-Galatians 6:10, emphasis added) - channelling money from Christians through Christians to Christians (we do not send people, we only send money or goods e.g. food) - channelling money through existing structures in the countries where - meet both practical and spiritual needs - encourage, strengthen and enable the existing local Church and Christian communities - so they can maintain their presence and witness rather than setting up our own structures or sending out missionaries - inform and enable Christians in the West to respond to the growing - in the clear Biblical teaching that Christians should treat all people of all faiths with love and compassion, even those who seek to persecute them challenge of other religions and ideologies to Church, society and mission in their own countries
+Galatians 6:10, emphasis added) - channeling money from Christians through Christians to Christians (we do not send people, we only send money or goods e.g. food) - channeling money through existing structures in the countries where funds encourage, strengthen and enable the existing local Church and Christian communities - so they can maintain their presence and witness rather than setting up our own structures or sending out missionaries are sent (e.g. local churches or Christian organizations)